Viol2000/hao-ai-lab.github.io/content/blogs/vllm-ltr/index.md

 ## Get started
 {{< justify >}}
-Please see [our paper](http://arxiv.org/abs/2403.00835) for more details.
-We also invite you to try out [our codebase](https://github.com/hao-ai-lab/Consistency_LLM) and [CLLM checkpoints](https://huggingface.co/cllm)!
+Please see [our paper](https://arxiv.org/abs/2408.15792) for more details.
+We also invite you to try out [our codebase](https://github.com/hao-ai-lab/vllm-ltr) and [checkpoints](https://huggingface.co/LLM-ltr/)!
 {{< /justify >}}

 ## Acknowledgement

-We would like to thank Yang Song, Canwen Xu, Yonghao Zhuang, Dacheng Li and Yichao Fu for providing insightful feedback.
+Not Implemented Yet.

 ## Citation

 ```
-@misc{kou2024cllms,
-      title={CLLMs: Consistency Large Language Models},
-      author={Siqi Kou and Lanxiang Hu and Zhezhi He and Zhijie Deng and Hao Zhang},
-      year={2024},
-      eprint={2403.00835},
-      archivePrefix={arXiv},
-      primaryClass={cs.CL}
+@article{fu2024efficient,
+  title={Efficient LLM Scheduling by Learning to Rank},
+  author={Fu, Yichao and Zhu, Siqi and Su, Runlong and Qiao, Aurick and Stoica, Ion and Zhang, Hao},
+  journal={arXiv preprint arXiv:2408.15792},
+  year={2024}
 }
 ```